We get this question all day long from guys – why isn’t my pre workout working?

 Here we will help you troubleshoot your pre workout supplement and get the results you’re looking for.

 This list really doesn’t apply to you if you are trying a new pre workout.

 If you just bought a pre workout, and it appears to suck – turn the bottle around and look at the ingredients… Chances are they are lacking.

 Top 7 Reasons Your Pre Workout Isn’t Working

 1.)
 Dehydration – The amount of water you take with your pre workout and while working out effects performance.

-Only a 1.5% reduction in your bodily water levels is classified as dehydration.
+It only takes a 4.5% reduction in your bodily water levels to be classified as moderately dehydrated (1).
 Pair that with the fact that by the time you get thirsty it’s already too late, and you can appreciate the idea that you may spend more time dehydrated than you think.

 2.)
 Food – The timing of your meals before working out effects pre workout efficiency.

 On this site we’ve talked about food timing a lot.
 It’s an important factor and you really cannot ignore it.
 When it comes to taking your pre workout, you should not have very much food in your stomach.

 We cover this in our best pre workout meals article thoroughly.